-Even if the great advantages of breast feeding are well known, there are conditions in which mums are forced or prefer employ bottle feeding.
+Even if the great advantages of breast feeding are well known, there are conditions in which mums are forced or prefer to employ bottle feeding.

-If the baby is bottle fed. it is vital that the teat respects physiology, that is the naturalness in sucking.
+If the baby is bottle fed.
+It is vital that the teat respects physiology, that is the naturalness in sucking.

 In fact, in babies the swallowing mechanism is a constantly evolving dynamic process: it was actually proven that, from birth up to 6 months, during the nursing the baby keeps his mouth wide open, the lips wrap around the nipple (or the teat) and the baby opens and closes his mouth, and the tongue slides back and forth to move the milk towards the back of the mouth so it can be swallowed.